 Active surveillance is not that.
 You can be eligible for active surveillance if your cancer shows all signs of being the “good” kind.
 That means it’s not aggressive, slow-growing, and low volume (localized prostate cancer).

 If you have slow-growing, low-volume prostate cancer, you can treat it without drugs or surgery.

 MYTH: Just like many forms of chronic disease, prostate disease is caused by many factors we can change.
 These include a poor diet, lifestyle choices, and lack of exercise.

 You can turn this around by eating a better, more nutritious diet, exercising and avoiding cancer-causing substances.

 There are a lot of natural foods that can help you cure your prostate disease.
-Certain fruits and vegetables are naturally packed with antioxidants that boost your immune system and decrease cell injury.
-Foods like garlic have anti-inflammatory properties which help control pain and swelling in your prostate.
+Certain fruits and vegetables naturally contain antioxidants that boost your immune system and decrease cell injury.
+Foods like garlic have anti-inflammatory properties that help control pain and swelling in your prostate.

 Staying active and regular exercise significantly improves your prostate’s health.
 Simple exercises like walking and swimming improve circulation and oxygen supply to our cells and release natural painkillers called endorphins.